Szymczek/Bash/readme.md

 ## Password_generator
 Generates strong passwords of varying lengths.
 ## Permissions_check
 Change file permissions.
 In progress.
+In progress.
 ## Empty remover
-Deletes empty files or folders, depending on your choice.
+Deletes empty files or folders or html/txt files, depending on your choice.